 Disruption from COVID-19, rapid technological change and increasing pressure to enhance the sustainability of products is creating not only new customer needs, but also new payment processes.
 With this in mind, how can we design trusting relationships with customers in a changing payment world?

-Ralf Wintergerst, Group CEO of G+D, says that $2,400 billion will be spent on technology and research and development this year.
+Dr. Ralf Wintergerst, G+D Group CEO, says that $2,400 billion will be spent on technology and research and development this year.
 Payment providers must not only keep up with such a rapid pace of technological change, but also stay ahead of consumers’ changing needs.
 The global financial crisis in 2008 opened up a space for new banks, who cross the divide between fintechs and traditional banks.
 While people trust the stability and experience of traditional banks more then fintechs, the latter are much more adaptable in terms of technological innovation and resolving consumers’ pain points.
 As new models and solutions emerge, such as banking as a service and central bank digital currencies (CBDC), banking is becoming more of a connected ecosystem.
 Partnerships between these various players are now crucial for optimizing both convenience and payment security.
 With another crisis on our doorsteps, this trend of traditional banks adopting innovative technology will only grow.
 COVID-19 will likely act as a catalyst for new forms of payment and encourage banks and payment providers to become even closer to customers and their needs.

 The importance of diversity in payment